natesgibson/graph-sketchpad/README.md

 It is a graph sketchpad, allowing the user to sketch a graph and perform various graph operations.

+I made heavy use of the Javascript library Fabric.js (http://fabricjs.com/).

 ## Files
 ### dist
 Contains 'intex.html' and 'style.css' which I used to style the webapp.